kazirobin/notes/notes/Programming Brain/js/My Notes/JavaScript Control Flow/JavaScript If Else Statement.md

 1. First, the condition in the `if` statement is checked.
 If the condition evaluates to `true`, the body of `if` is executed, and the rest is skipped.
 2. Otherwise, the condition in the `else if` statement is checked.
 If `true`, its body is executed and the rest is skipped.
-3. Finally, if no condition matches, the block of code in `else` is executed.
+3. Finally, if no condition matches, the block of code in `else` is executed .

 ![Screenshot_5.jpg](JavaScript%20If%20Else%20Statement%201b2aeacbb29981b9ad6ed17801fa1b3b/Screenshot_5.jpg)